GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 02/Blizzard (part 2)/README.md

 ### Blizzard Versions

-2. Added my Random Toolkit to generate random numbers the C++ way.
+2. Added my Random Toolkit header to help generate random numbers the C++ way.

 I removed more comments.
 By now you should know what the code does.

-I some variable declarations closer to first usage, as C++ allows.
+I moved some variable declarations closer to first usage, as C++ allows.

 ### Notes